Eashwar-S/Differential-Drive-PP/README.md

 cd Differential-Drive-PP
 python3 code/main.py
 ```
-**run the code in the Differential-Drive-PP directory**.The code will not work as we are using relative path to files
+**run the code in the Differential-Drive-PP directory**.The code will not work if run in any other directory as we are using relative path to files
 to read necessary parameters.

 Now change the python version to python 2.7